 If you are not satisfied with this oatmeal shampoo, the company offers a 100 percent, 30-day, money-back guarantee.

 A 17-ounce bottle contains a coconut-based surfactant and other ingredients, including:

-User Reviews: This shampoo and conditioner has a large number of positive reviews, many consumers have found this a solution for itchiness.
+User Reviews: This anti-itch dog shampoo and conditioner has a large number of positive reviews, many consumers have found this a solution for itchiness.
 Dogs’ coats are left soft and shiny and owners love the smell.
 Like anything, what works for one is not necessarily right for another, and some find it dries their pet’s skin instead.

 Bottom Line: Pro Pet Works Natural Oatmeal Dog Shampoo + Conditioner is an all-natural shampoo that seems to relieve itching for the majority of dogs.
 It lathers well and rinses easily, leaving your dog’s coat clean and reducing the amount of scratching.
-The company stands behind its product and offers a 30-day money back guarantee.
+The company stands behind its product and offers a 30-day money-back guarantee.

 The ingredients in an 18-ounce bottle include: